 On this page

-Due to the coronavirus outbreak, the demand for medical use face masks in the Netherlands is still large.
-Although there is a growing supply of masks that can protect against the coronavirus COVID-19, the distribution has not reached all care sectors yet.
+Due to the coronavirus outbreak, there is a demand for medical use face masks in the Netherlands.
+There is a growing supply of masks that can protect against the coronavirus COVID-19.
 If you want to produce face masks for medical use in the Netherlands, your product has to meet stringent product requirements.

 Which masks are used in the healthcare sector?